ibra8080/BSC-Hastedt-football-camp/README.md

 Through it, user stories, issues, and milestone tasks were planned, then tracked on a weekly basis using the basic Kanban board.

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑 START OF NOTES (to be deleted)

-Consider adding a basic screenshot of your Projects Board.

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑-END OF NOTES (to be deleted)

 ![screenshot](documentation/gh-projects.png)